caporaso-lab/cloaked-octo-ninja/README.md

  5. ~~Determine relevant category for each data set, grouping existing data as necessary (e.g., bin the pH, L_palm/R_palm, skin sites) and compute significantly different OTUs across categories for all evenly sampled OTU tables (``group_significance.py``)~~
  6. ~~Confirm existence of all necessary data.~~
  7. Then generate the following tables:
   * ~~table of run times for all runs above (by study)~~ **something is up here - ucr and ucrss are getting similar run times on all data sets...
-I think we need an illumina data set where more reads will fail to hit the reference...** [TABLE](https://docs.google.com/spreadsheets/d/1eVTVpV6cDj3yfRlVzd_zss_4WgxwDYrlfNmItdrRg9w/edit#gid=0)
+I think we need an illumina data set where more reads will fail to hit the reference...
+Or, we need to run on more than 10 procs, testing that now.** [TABLE](https://docs.google.com/spreadsheets/d/1eVTVpV6cDj3yfRlVzd_zss_4WgxwDYrlfNmItdrRg9w/edit#gid=0)
   * ~~table of alpha diversity correlations for all pairwise comparisons of the above runs (by study)~~
   * table of compare_distance_matrices.py results (i.e., Mantel test) for all pairwise comparisons of the above runs (by study), mantel in progress
   * ~~table of top ten significant OTUs from group_significance.py for all pairwise comparisons of the above runs (by study)~~